srvaroa/labeler/README.md

 that can manage multiple labels for both pull requests and Issues using configurable matching rules.

+## Sponsors

+Thanks to [Launchgood](https://github.com/launchgood) for sponsoring this project.

+Please consider supporting the project if your organization is finding it useful (GitHub Sponsors link incoming).

-## Updates
+## Installing

+The action is configured by adding a file `.github/labeler.yml`.
+The file contains matching rules expanded in the `Configuration` section below.

 The action will strive to maintain backwards compatibility with older configuration versions.
 It is nevertheless encouraged to update your configuration files to benefit from newer features.
 Please follow our [releases](https://github.com/srvaroa/labeler/releases) page to stay up to date.

-## Installing

-The action is configured by adding a file `.github/labeler.yml`.
-The file contains matching rules expanded in the `Configuration` section below.

 ### How to trigger action